 HEALTH EFFECTS OR RISKS FROM EXPOSURE: An Explanation in Lay Terms.
 Exposure to this product may cause the following health effects:

-Acute: Ingestion may be harmful.
-Eye contact may cause irritation.
+Acute: Accidental ingestion may be harmful.
+Although unlikely, inhalation can irritate the respiratory system.
+Eye contact will cause irritation.